-Exhibit No. Description Amended and Restated Certificate of Incorporation, dated January 27, 2017 (as corrected December 11, 2017) (incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K filed November 27, 3.1 2018, SEC File No. 001-37860).
+Exhibit No. Description Amended and Restated Certificate of Incorporation, dated January 27, 2017 (as corrected December 11, 2017) 3.1 (incorporated by reference to Exhibit 3.1 to the Company's Annual Report on Form 10-K filed November 27, 2018, SEC File No. 001-37860).
 3.2 Amended and Restated Bylaws of the Company, as amended January 27, 2017 (incorporated by reference to Exhibit 3.2 to the Company's Current Report on Form 8-K filed January 30, 2017, SEC File No. 001-37860).
-10.1 Share Purchase Agreement dated March 21, 2019 between Varex Imaging Corporation, Varex Imaging Investments, B.V. and certain shareholders of Direct Conversions AB (publ).
-10.2 Amendment No. 3 dated March 21, 2019 to Credit Agreement, dated as of May 1, 2017, with Bank of America, N.A., as administrative agent, and the other lender parties thereto.

-31.1 Chief Executive Officer Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act 31.2 Chief Financial Officer Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act 32.1 Certification pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith.
+31.1 Chief Executive Officer Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act 31.2 Chief Financial Officer Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act Certification pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 32.1 2002 Certification pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 32.2 2002 XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL 101.INS tags are embedded within the Inline XBRL document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed herewith.